arduino/docs-content/content/micropython/01.basics/06.board-api/board-api.md

 uart.write(buffer)
 ```

-#### Wi-Fi
+#### Wi-Fi®

-To use Wi-Fi you first need to import the relevant library.
+To use Wi-Fi® you first need to import the relevant library.

 ```python
 import network
 ```

-Then you need to define the Wi-Fi networks SSID and put that in a variable.
+Then you need to define the Wi-Fi® networks SSID and put that in a variable.
 You must do the same for the networks password.

 ```python
 SSID=''
 PASSWORD=''
 ```

 Next, you can create a WLAN network interface object.
-In the argument you can enter `network.STA_IF`, which indicates that your device will be a client and connect to a Wi-Fi access point.
+In the argument you can enter `network.STA_IF`, which indicates that your device will be a client and connect to a Wi-Fi® access point.

 ```python
 wlan = network.WLAN(network.STA_IF)